Valdecy/pyBibX/README.md

 - d) **World MAP Collaboration Analysis (interactive plot)** between Countries in a Map

 NLP (Natural Language Processing) Capabilities:
-- a) **Topic Modelling** using BERTopic to cluster documents by theme
+- a) **Topic Modelling** using BERTopic to cluster documents by topic
 - b) Visualize topics distribution
 - c) Visualize topics by the most representative words
 - d) Visualize documents projection and clusterization by topic
 - e) Visualize topics heatmap
-- f) Find the most representative documents from each theme
+- f) Find the most representative documents from each topic
 - g) Find the most representative topics according to a word
 - i) **Abstractive Text Summarization** using PEGASUS on a set of selected documents or all documents
 - j) **Extractive Text Summarization** using BERT on a set of selected documents or all documents

 Correction and Manipulation Capabilities:
-- a) Filter the .bib or .txt file by Year, Sources, Bradford Law Cores, Countries, and/or Languages
+- a) Filter the .bib or .txt file by Year, Sources, Bradford Law Cores, Countries, Languages and/or Abstracts (Documents with Abstracts)
 - b) Merge Authors, Institutions, Countries, Languages and/or Sources that have multiple entries
 - c) Merge different or same database files one at a time.
 The preference of information preservation is given to the old database, so the order of merging matters (see Examples 04 and 05)